Can You Build Muscle in a Calorie Deficit?

 Firstly, the men taking part in the study were beginners, who tend to make rapid gains in muscle mass when they start training with weights.

-And if you take someone who is untrained AND extremely overweight (which these men were), they’ll often drop relatively large amounts of fat while gaining muscle at the same time.
+They were also overweight (bordering on obese) with a lot of fat to lose [2].
+Take someone who is untrained AND extremely overweight (which these men were) and they’ll often drop relatively large amounts of fat while gaining muscle at the same time.

 Second, the researchers used underwater weighing to measure changes in body composition.

-Underwater weighingAlthough underwater weighing is still considered by many as the “gold standard” when it comes to estimating body composition, there’s still a surprisingly large margin of error, which can skew the results.
+Although underwater weighing is still considered by many as the “gold standard” when it comes to estimating body composition, there’s still a surprisingly large margin of error, which can skew the results.

-Researchers have compared underwater weighing with something called the 4-compartment (4C) model for assessing body fat change in individuals.
+Researchers have compared underwater weighing with something called the 4-compartment (4C) model for assessing body fat change in individuals [3].

 The 4C model is an expensive method of measuring body composition that divides the body into four components (mineral, water, fat, and protein) and measures each one independently.